Deelite34/ThumbnailAPI/README.md

 It's also possible to create time limited thumbnails.

 ## Features
-- Uses django, django rest framework, docker, docker-compose, postgresql, nginx with gunicorn
+- Uses django, django rest framework, docker, docker-compose, postgresql, configured nginx server with gunicorn
 - Upload image to have server generate various-sized thumbnails, or a single time-limited thumbnail, viewable under their own urls
 - Media and static files served by nginx
 - Tests with pytest